nickswetUCSD/outagesmodeling/README.md

 - **PREDICTOR CLASS: RandomForestRegressor**
 > Since our response variable of CUSTOMERS.AFFECTED 🚶 uses *continuous numerical data*, we'll need to use a regressor instead of a classifier.
-We'll opt for [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from sk.learn, since we are working with a large dataset and we were not necessarily concerned about interpreting how the specific splits were made, like a DescisionTreeRegressor may illustrate.
+We'll opt for [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from sk.learn, since we are working with a large dataset and we're not necessarily concerned about interpreting how specific splits are made, like how a DescisionTreeRegressor may operate.
 <br>

 - **QUALITY METRIC: RMSE**